Certified Nurse Midwife (CNM) Programs

-Ensuring that women all over the country have painless deliveries and healthy children, midwifery has been a cornerstone for a successful birth and perinatal care for the last ten decades.
+Ensuring that women all over the country have painless deliveries and healthy children, midwifery has been a cornerstone for successful birth and perinatal care for the last ten decades.
 With new programs cropping up nationwide every year, becoming a Certified Nurse Midwife (CNM) has never been more rewarding and in demand.
-Preparing you for the full scope of primary care, family planning, and newborn care, these programs will help you master the art of tending to mothers and their infants.
-If you are keen on providing a wide array of healthcare services to both young and through the lifespan women, then midwifery is the path for you.
+Preparing you for the full scope of primary care, family planning and newborn care, these programs help you master the art of tending to mothers and their infants.
+If you are keen on providing a wide array of healthcare services through the lifespan of women, then midwifery is the path for you.

 Who is this program for?

-Are you an RN (registered nurse) who is passionate about pregnancy, birth and perinatal care?
+Are you an RN (registered nurse) passionate about pregnancy, birth and perinatal care?
 Do you want to witness and protect the miracle of life, looking after both the mother and her newborn baby?
 Are you interested in obstetrics, gynecology or preconception counseling?
 Do you want to minimize unnecessary intervention and make the delivery experience as safe and comfortable as possible?
-If you answered yes to these questions, then you are the ideal candidate for a Certified Nurse Midwife program.
+If you answer yes to these questions, you are the ideal candidate for a Certified Nurse Midwife program.

 Albeit an invaluable and highly satisfying job, you will have a great deal of responsibility as a CNM.
-Your duties will not be restricted only to pregnancy and childbearing women.
+Your duties will not be restricted to pregnancy and childbearing women.
 You will also have extensive obligations when it comes to prescribing birth control, managing the postpartum period and providing gynecological care, as well as offering medical consultations to women experiencing menopause.
-This means that the CNM program is multidimensional and will usually intersect with knowledge about women’s health.
-If these two fields of study are of interest to you and you would like to become an expert at providing quality care for children and mothers alike, then a CNM program is the perfect choice for your nursing career.
+The CNM program is multidimensional and usually intersects with knowledge of women’s health.
+If these two fields of study are of interest and you would like to become an expert at providing quality care for children and mothers alike, a CNM program is the perfect choice for your nursing career.

 What can a Certified Nurse Midwife program do for you?